skyphii/KillGoal/README.md

 # KillGoal

-This spigot plugin is being developed for SootMC's 2023 Christmas event, but designed to be reused for similar events in the future.
+This Minecraft/Spigot plugin was developed for a community server's Christmas event.
+It was a rushed development and focused on the specific requirements provided, so it may not perfectly fit the use-cases for similar events.
+The server has since shut down and this repo is not being maintained.

 # TO-DO
 - Ice zombies?